embecosm/rise-rvv-tcg-qemu-reports/README.md

-# Reports of RISE RP005: QEMU TCG support optimization for V and Zvk RISC-V instructions
+# Reports of RISE RP005: QEMU TCG support optimization for RISC-V vector instructions

 This repository contains reports of the progress of the RISE project RP005.